ese5160/PLANT_SURVIVAL_SYSTEM/README.md

 #### Overview
 The IoT Plant Monitoring System was developed for real-time plant health monitoring and management using a combination of sensors and actuators.
 The system was powered by the SAMW25 microcontroller, which provided integrated Wi-Fi communication for data sharing and supported peripherals for environmental monitoring and actuation.

 The hardware integrated soil moisture sensors, temperature and humidity sensors, a light sensor, motion sensor, air quality sensor, and a soil NPK sensor.
 Actuators such as a water pump and motion deterrent system ensured automated responses.
-The system also featured GPS for location tracking and a microSD card for efficient data logging.
+The system also featured a microSD card for efficient data logging.

 #### Definitions and Abbreviations
 - **SAMW25**: Microcontroller with integrated Wi-Fi